 Non-Chemical Lawn Alternatives

 If you feel reluctant or fearful of using lawn chemicals, consider allowing your lawn to grow without the use of chemicals.
-If that's not an option, consider:
+If that's not a possibility, consider these options:

 - Using organic products (though "organic" and "safe for children" are not always synonymous)

 - Using compost or bone meal as fertilizer, and corn gluten to decrease weeds;

 - Look for the EPA's Safer Product label when you choose lawn products.

 - Explore natural integrated pest management systems that include, for example, elimination of standing water to decrease mosquitoes; the addition of pest-resistant plants to your garden; the addition of bat houses to attract insect-eating bats; etc.